public-key-cryptography/public-key-editor/README.md

 	undecryptable; if the file names are not encrypted then the directories don't have to be re-encrypted;

-	a FileChannelReader and FileChannelWriter class were also added to the software to encrypt and decrypt large files and to hash files larger than the array size limit which is 2 G Bytes; the hash value com- puted by the Hash File menu item is the same as using sha256sum /home/username/Downloads/filename.
+	a FileChannelReader and FileChannelWriter class were also added to the software to encrypt and decrypt large files and to hash files larger than the array size limit which is 2G Bytes; the hash value com- puted by the Hash File menu item is the same as using sha256sum /home/username/Downloads/filename; the file size test was removed from the EncryptDirectory class that restricted file sizes to < 2G bytes because there was no FileChannelReader or FileChannelWriter class to encrypt large files; the synchro- nized incrementNumberOfFiles method was replaced with an AtomicInteger variable; and the documents display method was modified to correct for an error in Java that would cause the view attached file dialog frame to throw a negative array size exception and expand to the size of the screen for large files that are unwrapped such as source code files because the lines are all short, but not for docu- ments such as word processor files that are wrapped by the text area because every paragraph is one line.